Now you can put more into super at the concessional rate of tax, starting from the 2019-20 financial year.

 Concessional contributions into super get special tax treatment.
 For most of us, that means you’ll pay less tax on your super contributions than you do on your income.

-Concessional contributions can generally be made two ways.
+Concessional contributions can generally be made in two ways.

 - By you through personal deductible super contributions.